binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 As usual, the [OWASP guidance](https://www.owasp.org/index.php/Cryptographic_Storage_Cheat_Sheet#Rule_-_Use_strong_approved_Authenticated_Encryption) (Cryptographic Storage Cheat Sheet) is excellent.

 There are many stack-overflow questions and answers where many people think they have the answers but really don't.
 Even accepted answers are completely incorrect and miss leading.
 Learn who the experts are, find out what they have to say and test their answers against what other experts have to say for your self.
-All the information is available, though you do have to take the time to absorb it through.
+All the information is available, though you do have to take the time to absorb it though.
 There are few short-cuts that can put you in a good place for working out the optimal solution for your project.

 ### Consuming Free and Open Source